Solvitwithus/mwaka-wear-system/README.md

   sqlite
   jwt secret

-  add the skeletal load instead of just the mere loading fix the dark mode
+for the item add tax type then for the sales quotation add the type. update prisma client the model item! finish the quotation